SomChow16/hoolychat_bot/README.md

-## HoolyChat: Your Instant Chat Companion

-**Connect with People from Around the World**
+## HoolyChat: Connect with People from Around the World

 HoolyChat is a simple yet powerful Telegram bot that connects you with interesting people for engaging conversations.
-With just a few taps, you can start chatting with someone new and exciting.
+With just a few taps, you can start chatting with someone new and exciting from a different part of world.

 **Key Features:**

 * **Instant Matching:** Get paired with a new chat partner instantly.
 * **Easy to Use:** Simple commands to start, stop, and find new chats.
-* **Safe and Friendly:** A welcoming environment for all users.
+* **Safe and Friendly:** A welcoming environment for all users *(for security we don't allow forwarding any kind of media except text)*.

 **How to Use:**